Aircraft Finder

 Visit website

-• Avionics: Garmin G1000 “Prodigy” suite with three 12.4-inch displays, dual AHRS, dual air data computers, and integrated systems
+• Avionics: Garmin G1000 Prodigy suite with three 12.4-inch displays, dual AHRS, and 3-axis autopilot.

-• Exterior: White with gold and black stripes
+• Exterior: White with gold and black stripes.

-• Certifications: B-RNAV, RNP-10, RNP-4, RNP-5, RVSM
+• Certifications: B-RNAV, RNP-10, RNP-4, RNP-5, RVSM.

 About this Model